danielskatz/sustaining-research-projects/README.md

 * [Hoodie](http://hood.ie/sponsoring/)

 ##Industry support
 *Companies sometimes support particular projects via paying for some development in that project.
-Find a company that uses your project, and determine something the project wants to do that the company is willing to put work into*
-#####Need to contrast with Consulting & services
+Find a company that uses your project, and determine something the project wants to do that the company is willing to put work into.
+(Note that this might overlap Consulting & services below.) *

 ####Pros
 * Taps into those who have resources (i.e. companies)